 What constitutes a 'week'?
 5 days (in a block or separate days) totalling 35 hours.

-Acceptable types of experience: Hands-on experience with dogs and horses is preferred, including in a riding school, livery/competition/rehabilitation yard, commercial/hunt kennels, grooming parlours or a hydrotherapy centre.
+Acceptable types of experience: Hands-on experience with dogs and horses is required, for example in a riding school, livery/competition/rehabilitation yard, commercial/hunt kennels, grooming parlours or a hydrotherapy centre.
 Time in the 'in-patient' area of a veterinary practice or with a veterinary physiotherapist/chiropractor/osteopath will also give a useful insight.
 Having sole responsibility for a horse can also count towards a proportion of the experience required.
-For offer making purposes, we will only consider work experience that has taken place in the period 2 years immediately before the course start date (so if you were applying for September 2018 entry, we will not consider experience gained before September 2016); this is to ensure that you have recent experience on the most up to date practices and procedures.
+For offer making purposes, we will only consider work experience that has taken place in the period 2 years immediately before the course start date (so if you were applying for September 2022 entry, we will not consider experience gained before September 2020.
+For the 2023 application cycle this must have been carried out since September 2021); this is to ensure that you have recent experience on the most up to date practices and procedures.